Have you experienced echo and call quality issues on any of your conference calls? Here are a few things that may be causing the problem.

 - Mute all lines: Most conferencing services have a “mute all” function.
 Use this while presenting to help reduce background noise from other callers.

-- Use the support operator: An operator will join the call during your conference.
+- Use the support operator: Pressing *0 or 00 (commands vary by provider) during a call an operator will join the call during your conference.
 They will help to isolate the echo problem and help you resolve the issue.
-This is usually done by pressing a key command on most conferencing services.
 Determining the source of call quality issues is best done during a call.
 It’s more difficult for technical support to source the issue after the call.
+This service is only on paid services.
+On a free conference call service, you’re on your own.

 - Use a good quality conferencing provider: Not all conferencing services are the same.
 If you’ve tried all the above and you’re still having the issues.
 Contact your provider and let them know.
 They should work with you to help resolve the issue if they value your business.